luckyshot/thermostat/README.md

 - Run one Python script on each Raspberry Pi (set a 5 min cronjob)
 - A simple PHP web server with a few files (no MySQL database needed)
-- A free API key from openweathermap to get your location's weather
+- (optional) A free API key from openweathermap to get your location's weather

-### Shopping list
+### 🛒 Shopping list

 These are the things I bought and have worked for me, your setup may vary.

-- Raspberry Pi (any works, I've got a 3 and a 4)
+- Raspberry Pi (any works, I've tested it with a 3B+, a 4B and a Zero W)
 - [DHT11 Temperature sensors](https://amzn.to/3tbv3LE) (around 3€ each)
     - or [DHT22 Temperature sensors](https://amzn.to/3zfUe24) (around 6€ each)
 - [Relay](https://amzn.to/3teyIbK) (5€)